 Just after 2 p.m. that day, Kennedy’s body was transported from the hospital to Dallas’ Love Field, where his casket was loaded aboard in the passenger section of Air Force One.
 Two days after the shooting, the fallen President’s coffin was lying in state at the U.S. Capitol Building.
 He was not in the same casket that took him from the hospital in Dallas.

-That casket was laying at the bottom of the ocean.
+That casket was lying at the bottom of the ocean.

 At 12:30 p.m. on Nov.
 22, 1963, John F. Kennedy was shot in the head as he rode in a motorcade with the state’s governor through Dallas’ Dealey Plaza.
 As the bullets were being fired, the car carrying the President, Governor John Connally, and their wives sped away from the scene, making a beeline to treat the wounded President’s injuries.

-By the time they arrived at Parkland hospital President Kennedy was dead.
+By the time they arrived at Parkland Hospital, President Kennedy was dead.
 It was only 30 minutes after the shooting.
 The Secret Service was eager to get the remains of the slain President back to Air Force One and back to Washington.
-There was a new President already sworn in and the nation was in mourning.
+A new president had already been sworn in, and the nation was in mourning.

 As the investigation got underway, someone at the hospital called Vernon O’Neal of O’Neal’s Funeral Home in Dallas.
 The man wanted the best casket O’Neal had available to be rushed to Parkland Hospital as fast as possible.
-The owner chose a solid bronze model, lined with white satin that cost $3,995 – more than $36,000 today.
+The owner chose a solid bronze model lined in white satin, which cost $3,995—more than $36,000 today.

 The casket was a Handley Britannia model by the Elgin Casket Company that weighed in at over 400 pounds.
 O’Neal needed the help of his employees to load the casket into the hearse.
-By the time he arrived at the hospital and saw the condition of the body he was there to load into the premium coffin, he was shocked at what he saw.
+By the time he arrived at the hospital and saw the condition of the body, he was there to load it into the premium coffin, and he was shocked at what he saw.

 Kennedy’s wound was profuse with blood, still oozing from his remains.
 To preserve the integrity of the casket, he and the nurses wrapped the President’s body in linen sheets and lined the coffin with plastic so that blood would not seep through to the lining.
-It did little to preserve the quality of the interior.
+It did little to preserve the interior’s quality.
 Kennedy’s autopsy would be conducted at Bethesda Naval Hospital near Washington, at the request of the now former First Lady.

 When doctors in Bethesda opened the bronze casket, they saw that Kennedy’s remains were not limited to the makeshift protective lining set up by O’Neal in Dallas.
 By the time the body was embalmed and presentable, O’Neal’s casket was a mess and would not be used for the President’s viewing in the Capitol.
 The funeral home that embalmed Kennedy took the casket.
 Not knowing what to do with it, they kept it for more than a year.